 Since 2017, Freehold's proportionate share of long-term incentive compensation consisted of grants of performance awards and restricted awards under Freehold's incentive award plan.
-In 2022, a total of 105,717 (2021 - 195,915) restricted awards and 132,898 (2021 - 233,540) performance awards were granted to employees of Rife under the Freehold incentive award plan reflecting Freehold's 49% (2021 - 54%) of long-term incentive compensation granted to Rife employees in 2022.
+In 2023, a total of 101,329 (2022 - 105,717) restricted awards and 130,695 (2022 - 132,898) performance awards were granted to employees of Rife under the Freehold incentive award plan.
 Restricted awards and performance awards accumulate the full value of Freehold's monthly dividend and upon vesting, the payout amount is adjusted to reflect these dividends and, in the case of performance awards, a performance multiplier based on certain applicable Freehold performance factors.